pronamic/wp-woocommerce-stock-synchronization/readme.txt

 *	Test - Tested up to WordPress version 4.0.
 *	Test - Test up to WooCommerce version 2.1.12.
 *	Feature - Added overview of all the synchronization websites with status and version.
-*	Feature - Addded overview of all the products with SKU and stock quantity.
+*	Feature - Added overview of all the products with SKU and stock quantity.
 *	Tweak - Improved the log overview.
 *	Feature - Added an empty log button.
 *	Tweak - Removed the synchronize stock meta box on edit product page.